gochirsukh/go_basics/daily_challanges/Tuesday.md

 1. Print array of integers
 2. Print array of strings
 3. Access values in array using the index
-4. Loop through an array
+4. Loop through an array of strings
+	* Clues
+		* Simply first
+		* Expand on it

 ### Slices Challange